The ‘Little Big League’ film’s ties to the Senators and sabermetrics

 In the film, the Twins are in a one-game playoff for a post-season berth.
 Their third baseman lets a ball go through his legs, which allows the go-ahead run to score.
 The young manager sits beside him on the bench and tells of how in the 1924 World Series, a ball got by the third baseman and a run scored.
 But when that player got up in the bottom of the inning, he got the game-winning hit.

-After the Twins player gets in the on-deck circle, the much-older pitching coach tells the kid that the ball that got by the third baseman in 1924 let the winning run score (in game seven, giving Washington’s A.L. team its only World Series triumph.)
+After the Twins player gets in the on-deck circle, Mac, the pitching coach, tells the kid that the ball that got by the third baseman in 1924 let the winning run score (in game seven, giving Washington’s A.L. team its only World Series triumph.)
 The kid manager says to the coach, “I know that.
 He doesn’t.”
 Just one of many funny scenes in an under-rated baseball film.

 (See Earl McNeely, World Series Hero